Articles

 • Always wear shower shoes in the gym shower and around the pool, spa, and sauna.

 If things have become quite severe, you’ll most definitely want to visit your general practitioner or a podiatrist.
 They might want to prescribe you something stronger or take a sample of your toenail to determine exactly which strain of fungus caused the infection.
-In very severe cases, toenails might need to be removed.
-This is another good reason why it’s important to know the early-stage signs of toenail fungus and to have something on hand to deal with it before it gets worse.

 If you have diabetes, auto-immune disorders, or other circulatory issues, fungal infections can cause more serious problems.
 So, make sure to take extra good care of your feet and let your doctor know at the first sign of a toenail fungal infection.